 Small businesses are, in many ways, being hit hardest by the recession.
 Without the financial or negotiating power of larger corporations, and frequently with severely restricted credit flows, many small and medium sized enterprises (SMEs) are struggling to prevent layoffs or cutbacks.
 In the worst cases, they are struggling to avoid closing their doors altogether.

 The government has recognised the scale of the problem facing British small businesses.
-Aware that SMEs are on the front line of the recession and of the fact that any economic recovery will depend on the small business sector (not to mention, one suspects, its ability to notice a vote-winner when they see one), the government has announced a series of measures and packages aimed at helping Britain's businesses.
+Aware that SMEs are on the front line of the recession and of the fact that any economic recovery will depend on the small business sector, the government has announced a series of measures and packages aimed at helping Britain's businesses.

 The range of help available means that your business has a good chance of qualifying for some government support - but you need to know what is on offer, and where to get it.

 A constriction of credit has been amongst the most significant problems facing small businesses since the onset of the crisis.
 With sales down across the board, and pre-arranged credit facilities being withdrawn at very short notice, many SMEs are facing potentially disastrous cashflow problems.
 However, there are a number of government initiatives aimed at easing this pressure and encouraging the banks to lend to small businesses.

 The government currently offers two loan guarantee packages.
 The scheme to which you should apply will depend largely on the annual turnover of your business.
 However, regardless of the option you apply for, it is important to remember that these are still commercial loans; the loans are made not by the government, but by the banks.
 As such, they will still be assessed against commercial lending criteria; if you cannot demonstrate that your business is viable, you will not be given a loan.